-By joining a Technology i-Team, you will work for a term with students from across the University and a dedicated industry mentor.
+By joining an Innovation i-Team, you will work for a term with students from across the University and a dedicated industry mentor.
 You will investigate the commercial potential of a real Cambridge invention, gaining hands-on skills and experience.
 Past i-Teams projects include Raspberry Pi, AQDOT, Cambridge CMOS Sensors, Sphere Fluidics, Cambridge Nanosystems, Immaterial Labs and many others.

 Projects for this course are:

-Apply by Monday March 12th for the Easter Term Technology i-Teams course.
-Teams will be notified by Thursday March 15th.
+Apply by Tuesday September 25th for the Michaelmas Term Innovation i-Teams course.
+Teams will be notified by Thursday September 27th.

-The first session will be on Monday March 19th at 7pm, when you will meet the inventors behind the projects, and then sessions will run every Monday at 7pm from April 23rd to June 18th with a final presentation session on Thursday June 21st.
+The first session will be on Monday October 1st at 7pm, when you will meet the inventors behind the projects, and then sessions will run every Monday at 7pm until December 3rd with a final presentation session on Wednesday December 5th.
 See the i-Teams syllabus for details.
 Sessions are held in the Institute for Manufacturing.

 All teams meet on Monday evenings which includes a training lecture or workshop and time for team meetings.
 Past i-Teamers estimate that their projects needed about 4 hours a week of individual effort in addition to the weekly sessions.
 As part of their projects, team members will need to contact external industry experts by phone and email – some calls and meetings may need to take place during office hours.

-Development i-Teams will also run in Easter term, with applications opening in April and a deadline of May 1st.
+Development i-Teams will also run in Michaelmas term, with an application deadline of October 9th.